 How you handle struggle, however, is going to be a key point in managing your emotions, temperament, and the overall outcome for your life as you try to regain your internal confidence and start breaking out of the mental chains that you’ve found yourself in.

 “We act like wind-up toys, repeatedly bumping into the same walls, never realizing there may be an open door just to our right or our left,” Susan David, a psychologist at the Harvard Medical School, writes in her book, Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life.

-Essentially what Susan is saying, is that we often get stuck in a situation but continue the same approaches that got us stuck in the first place, instead of searching for an alternate path forward.
+Essentially, what Susan is saying, is that we often get stuck in a situation but continue the same approaches that got us stuck in the first place, instead of searching for an alternate path forward.

 If you are feeling stuck or in a rut, try to trace back in time and determine what got you in this mental headspace in the first place.

-3. Budget Your Time
+3. Re-Organize Your Time

 It can become all too easy to fall into a trap of negative routines or unhealthy habits that can contribute to that lull in your life where you just don’t feel like doing much at all.

 In working to identify the root cause of being stuck, you should start evaluating how you utilize your time.

 For this reason, it is important to analyze your time usage.
 Create a budget for your time in the same way that you should have a budget for your finances.